vapor/docs/4.0/docs/content.md

 ## Hooks

-Vapor will automatically call `beforeDecode` and `afterDecode` on a `Content` type.
+Vapor will automatically call `beforeEncode` and `afterDecode` on a `Content` type.
 Default implementations are provided which do nothing, but you can use these methods to run custom logic.

 ```swift
 // Runs after this Content is decoded. `mutating` is only required for structs, not classes.